Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 Any type can implement this trait to provide the `to_string()` method.

-We can use this knowledge to create a generic function where we accept data of some type that could be literally anything, and in the list of generic parameters we use a "Trait Bound" to restrict the types that can be used.
+We can use the `ToString` trait to create a generic function where we accept data of some type that could be literally anything, and in the list of generic parameters we use a "Trait Bound" to restrict the types that can be used to only those that implement the `ToString` trait.

 In the example below, we use the generic `S` but we use "bounding" to say that whatever `S` is, it _must_ implement `ToString`.
 We can then be sure that whatever goes into our generic function it _must_ have the `to_string()` method, so